 Knowledge graphs are used by people and machines.
 One of the most tangible uses is on Google Search.
 Look up Rembrandt van Rijn and you will see the Knowledge Graph at work.
 It will, in the search results, display biographical information on the painter but also on people from the same sort of profession of works painted by him.

 Next to a machine collecting and presenting information (and some meaning) on the world around us, the semantic web is used for machines to exchange information on a range of topics.
-Think of companies or a listing of cryptocurrencies.
+Think of companies or a listing of cryptocurrencies and of course AI.